shaoanlu/dogs-vs-cats-redux/README.md

+**opt_experiment.ipynb**: <br>
-**opt_experiment.ipynb**: Comparisons between optimizers: SGD, Adam Nadam and RMSprop inspired by [this paper on arxiv](https://arxiv.org/abs/1705.08292).
+Comparisons between optimizers: SGD, Adam Nadam and RMSprop inspired by [this paper on arxiv](https://arxiv.org/abs/1705.08292).
 Result shows that SGD with momentum has better performnace on validation data than adaptive optimizers.
 [See this blog post for detail.](https://shaoanlu.wordpress.com/2017/05/29/sgd-all-which-one-is-the-best-optimizer-dogs-vs-cats-toy-experiment/)

 ## Requirements